Iran–United Kingdom relations: 2024-present

-On May 17 2025, three Iranians were charged in Britain with espionage charges, 550 MPs and Peers wrote a letter to the Prime Minister demanding ban on IRGC, criticising hijab and chastity laws, calling for Iranian regime change.
+On May 17 2025, three Iranians were charged in Britain with espionage charges, 550 MPs and Peers wrote a letter to the prime minister demanding ban on IRGC, criticising hijab and chastity laws, calling for Iranian regime change.

+On 31 July 2025, the United Kingdom joined thirteen allies in a joint statement condemning what they described as a surge in assassination, kidnapping and harassment plots by Iranian intelligence services in Europe and North America.

 In 2025, Iran was placed in the highest tier of the foreign influence register in 2025.
 British government adviser, Jonathan Hall said the “Faces ‘Extraordinary’ Threat from Russian and Iranian Plots”.
 Hall said Iran uses local criminals in order to perform intimidation, violence and espionage within the United Kingdom.”
 During the Iran Israel war, the UK defence journal found that social media accounts encouraging Scottish independence went silent after Israel hit the cyber infrastructure of the Islamic Revolutionary Guards Corps.

 A recent Telegraph article reported that Iran is conducting a "shadow war" to influence and destabilize the United Kingdom through a mix of propaganda, illicit financial activity, and digital disinformation.
 According to the article, Iranian-linked media outlets, such as Press TV, continue to promote state narratives online despite being banned from broadcasting in the UK.
 Financial institutions like Melli Bank and Bank Saderat, both previously sanctioned, still operate in London and have drawn concern for alleged ties to militant financing.
 Critics argue that the UK government’s response has been insufficient, leaving the country vulnerable to ongoing foreign influence.

+In February 2026, the British government sanctioned ten Iranian officials, including police chiefs and IRGC members, as well as the Law Enforcement Forces of the Islamic Republic of Iran (FARAJA), for their role in the brutal suppression of Iranian protesters and in response to the 2026 Iran massacres.

+During the 2026 Israeli–United States strikes on Iran, Prime Minister of the United Kingdom Keir Starmer called the Iranian regime "utterly abhorrent", and said that it had backed more than 20 "potentially lethal attacks" in the UK over the last year.
+He clarified that "it is clear they must never be allowed to develop a nuclear weapon.
+That remains the primary aim of the United Kingdom and our allies, including the US."

+On 6 March 2026, UK counter-terrorism police officers arrested four men in London as part of an ongoing investigation under the National Security Act 2023.
+The suspects (Iranian national and three dual British-Iranian citizens) are accused of assisting Iran's foreign intelligence service by conducting surveillance on members, locations, and individuals connected to Jewish communities, such as the one in London.

+On 1 April, 2026 it was reported that two Iranian drones struck Castrol oil plant in Erbil, causing large fires around the facility.